IMMM-SFA/burleyson-etal_2024_applied_energy/Readme.md

 \* corresponding author: casey.burleyson@pnnl.gov

 ## Abstract
-Climate and population change are known to influence electricity demand, but what is the impact of uncertainty in climate and population scenarios on electricity demand in the United States (U.S.) over the next 30 years?
+Climate and socioeconomic changes are known to influence electricity demand projections, but what is the impact of uncertainty in climate and socioeconomic scenarios on electricity demand in the United States (U.S.) over the next 30 years?
 This question has implications for investment decisions in the energy sector, which are typically made using a 15- to 30-year time horizon.
-If future climate and population scenarios do not lead to electricity demands that are distinctly different within the first 30 years then, for the purposes of investment decisions, it may not matter which potential pathway we are most likely on.
-The Integrated, Multisector, Multiscale Modeling (IM3) project has generated a wide yet plausible range of 21st century climate and socioeconomic scenarios for the U.S. The IM3 projections span two population/economic scenarios (Shared Socioeconomic Pathways 3 and 5) and two climate scenarios (Representative Concentration Pathways 4.5 and 8.5).
+If future climate and socioeconomic scenarios do not lead to electricity demands that are distinctly different within the first 30 years then, for the purposes of investment decisions, it may not matter which potential climate or socioeconomic pathway we are most likely on.
+The Integrated Multisector Multiscale Modeling (IM3) project has generated a wide yet plausible range of 21st century climate and socioeconomic scenarios for the U.S.
+The projections span two population/economic scenarios (Shared Socioeconomic Pathways 3 and 5) and two climate scenarios (Representative Concentration Pathways 4.5 and 8.5).
 For each of the climate scenarios, we reflect a range of climate model uncertainty by utilizing warming levels from groups of climate models that are hotter and colder than the multi-model mean.
 In total there are eight (2 x 2 x 2) scenarios.
-This work explores a basic but important question: When do projected electricity demands start to meaningfully diverge across the eight scenarios?
+This work explores a basic but important question:
+When do projected electricity demands start to meaningfully diverge across the eight scenarios spanning a range of climate and socioeconomic drivers?
 We show that the choice of socioeconomic scenario matters almost immediately, climate scenario matters within 25-30 years, and whether to use hotter or cooler climate models matters only after 50+ years.

 ## Journal reference
 Burleyson, C.D., M. Kulshresta, Z. Khan, N. Voisin, and J.S.
 Rice (2023).
 When do different scenarios of projected electricity demand start to meaningfully diverge?
-Submitted to *Applied Energy* - April 2023.
+Submitted to *Applied Energy* - September 2023.

 ## Code reference
 Burleyson, C.D., M. Kulshresta, Z. Khan, N. Voisin, and J.S.
 Rice (2023).
 Supporting code for Burleyson et al. 2023 -